-What Does it Take to be a Successful Pharmacy Technician?
+What is a Pharmacy Technician?

 Key Skills for a Successful Career as a Pharmacy Technician

 - Attention to detail as you will be filling prescriptions and working with chemical and drug names